 The machine should be stored undercover, to protect it from the effects of sun and rain.
 Make any necessary repairs and then apply grease to all grease points until fresh grease shows.
 Also, apply a layer of grease to all unprotected surfaces that are prone to corrosion, in particular any exposed hydraulic cylinder rods.
 (This grease should be carefully removed prior to the next use of the machine, as it will contain sufficient dirt to damage the cylinder seals.

-Disconnect and remove the electric joystick control unit and store in a safe secure place.
-Wrap control levers, in plastic sheeting (NOT fertiliser bags) and seal with tape.
-Ideally put in a dessicant bag to remove moisture.
+Disconnect and remove the electric joystick control unit and store indoors in a safe secure place.
+Wrap the control lever, in a plastic bag (Not a fertiliser bag) or in plastic sheeting, then seal with tape.